Deserts, Driverless Trains and Futuristic Dreams: Two Weeks as a Solo Female Traveller in Saudi Arabia

 “Well,” he smiled while stamping my passport, “next time you must try some.”

-And with that, I boarded my flight to Djibouti carrying unexpectedly warm memories of two fascinating weeks travelling independently through Saudi Arabia.
+And with that, I boarded my flight to Djibouti carrying warm memories of two fascinating weeks travelling independently through Saudi Arabia.